John Feenan

 John Joseph Feenan (1 July 1914 – October 1994) was an Irish and Northern Irish footballer who played for Belfast Celtic, Sunderland and Shelbourne.
 As an international he also played for Ireland.
 In the 1940s he served as manager of Shelbourne.
 He was born in Newry, Ireland.

+Club career

 Early years

 Feenan began his career with his local team, Newry Town, before moving to Belfast Celtic in 1932 in a transfer deal that also saw Tommy Breen moving from Town to Celtic.

 Sunderland

-Feenan made his English League debut for Sunderland on 19 September 1936 in a 4-1 win against Brentford at Roker Park.
-He made his final league appearance for the club on 6 May 1939 in an away game against Wolverhampton Wanderers which finished as a 0-0 draw.
-Feenan made 28 league appearances for Sunderland and played 1 further game for the club in the FA Cup.
+Feenan made his English League debut for Sunderland on 19 September 1936 in a 4–1 win against Brentford at Roker Park.
+He made his final league appearance for the club on 6 May 1939 in an away game against Wolverhampton Wanderers which finished as a 0–0 draw.
+Feenan made 28 league appearances for Sunderland and played one further game for the club in the FA Cup.
 Among his teammates at the club were Raich Carter and Johnny Mapson.